How the Best Worksite Wellness Programs Change Behavior Updated 2022

 Between 70 and 90% of all strokes, heart attacks, cancers, and type II diabetes are directly related to what we eat, whether or not we exercise, and whether or not we use tobacco.

-This means that the majority of chronic diseases that we suffer from our caused by putting the wrong kinds of things in our mouths, not moving around enough, or consuming tobacco products.
+This means that the majority of chronic diseases that we suffer from are caused by putting the wrong kinds of things in our mouths, not moving around enough, or consuming tobacco products.
 If lifestyle choices explain 70 to 90% of all chronic diseases then what explains the rest of the chronic diseases not covered by this research?

 The Influence of Genetics is Small